harness-community/ci-migration-guides/CIRCLECI_TO_HARNESS_CI/README.md

     *   Harness CI
         *   Harness supports Webhooks triggers, Artifacts triggers, Manifest triggers, and scheduled triggers.
 The two most commonly used triggers are webhook triggers based on Git events and Scheduled Triggers based on corn expression.
 To know more about creating a trigger visit [Harness Triggers](https://docs.harness.io/category/oya6qhmmaw-trigger-category)
     *   CircleCi Orbs
         *   CircleCi supports triggering a pipeline on push to the code repository and Scheduled Triggers.
-To find out more about CircleCI Triggers visit [Circle CI Triggers](https://circleci.com/docs/triggers-overview/)
+To find out more about CircleCi Triggers visit [Circle CI Triggers](https://circleci.com/docs/triggers-overview/)
 *   CircleCi Orbs and Harness Plugin and Step Template
     *   Harness-CI
         *   Harness has Plugin Step which is _Docker Containers_ to perform a predefined task.
 Read more about Harness Plugins [here](https://docs.harness.io/article/8r5c3yvb8k-plugin-step-settings-reference)
         *   Harness also enables you to standardize and create step templates that can be reused across pipelines and teams that use Harness.
 Read More about Step Template [Here](https://docs.harness.io/article/99y1227h13-run-step-template-quickstart).
-    *   CircleCI
+    *   CircleCi
-        *   CircleCI orbs are reusable shareable configuration packages that are a combination of jobs, commands, and executors.
+        *   CircleCi orbs are reusable shareable configuration packages that are a combination of jobs, commands, and executors.
 Read more about orbs [Here](https://circleci.com/docs/orb-concepts/)
 *   We recommend going through the following list to make you more comfortable before going ahead with complex config migration.
     *   [Caching](https://docs.harness.io/category/01tyeraya4-caching-ci-data)
     *   [Platform Concepts](https://docs.harness.io/category/sy6sod35zi-platform-concepts)